samgoldman97/mist/README.md

 4. **Adam optimizer**: We have switched from RAdam to Adam to reduce external dependencies.
 5. **External forward augmentation**: A key component of MIST is that we trained on augmented, predicted spectra.
 This module was previously included _within_ the MIST code repository.
 We have since developed an external repository, [MS-pred](https://github.com/samgoldman97/ms-pred).
 As a result, we now only include scripts to process a labels file and MGF file into subformula assignments (i.e., for a additional supervision to MIST) with the expectation that forward models can be trained and used for prediction in a separate repository.
 In the trained models and examples, external augmentation is conducted using the ICEBERG model (trained on same train/test splits).
 It is still imperative to exclude the test set molecules from the augmentation set.
 6. **Model simplifications**: We simplify the MIST architecture as in MIST-CF so that all inputs to the transformer are concatenated once, passed through the transformer, pooled, and run through an MLP.
 This is different from the original architecture that included multiple layers of MLPs prior to the transformer.
 7. **Model covariates**: We have added optionality to encode instrument types, multiple adduct types, and also the differences between each subformula peak into the model.
-It would be straigthforward to train a new model on a dataset that includes adducts outside of H+.
+It would be straightforward to train a new model on a dataset that includes adducts outside of H+.
 8. **Minor parameter changes**: Minor parameters have been changed throughout (e.g., the number of augmented spectra from 300k to 200k).
 Pelase refer to config files as the gold standard for how experiments were conducted.
 9. **MAGMa labeling**: The implementation for MAGMa has been simplified and now fingerprinting is conducted with an internal re-implementation of the circular fingerprinting algorithm `src/mist/magma/frag_fp.py`.

 **Analysis changes**
 1. **Worst case retrieval**: Previously, we optimistically reported retrieval.
 That is, if 2 compounds tied in distance, we reported the lower of the two.
 Herein, we have switched analysis to the worst case (i.e,. the higher/worse ranking of the tied compounds).
-This conservatively underestimates performance in line with analysis we have done in the forward modeling direction (spec-to-mol).
+This conservatively underestimates performance in line with analysis we have done in the forward modeling direction (mol-to-spec).
 2. **Jupyter notebooks**: Analysis is now conducted in Jupyter notebooks rather than scripts.